Synergistic Motifs in Gaussian Systems

+To test our conjecture beyond the weak interaction limit, we performed extensive numerical explorations for systems of size $N\leq9$ with varied interaction strengths $\rho(A)$ which ensure $\rho(W)>1$.
+Since the O-information is permutation-invariant \cite{Rosas2019}, we explored all \emph{non-isomorphic complete signed graphs}, each one encoding a unique sign pattern in $A$.
+The restriction to complete graphs allowed us to characterize each network of interactions by the number of antibalanced triangles only---balance is fully determined by triangles in this case~\cite{Antal2005}---and thus compare each graph on equal terms to identify the most synergistic structures.
+For non-complete graphs a similar systematic analysis is not yet obvious due to, for example, degree correlations, which is an interesting direction for future work.

-For any $N$ we studied, we found that the O-information is related to the number of antibalanced triangles or synergistic motifs in the interaction matrix $A$.
-In particular, balanced interaction structures (with $0$ antibalanced triangles) always result in redundancy-dominated systems, while antibalanced structures (with $N(N-1)(N-2)/3$ antibalanced triangles) consistently result in systems with the lowest mean $\Omega$.
+We present our results in Fig. \ref{fig:N-8-OU-process-results} for $N=8$.
+For all system sizes studied (see SM~\cite{SM}), we found that the O-information is strongly anticorrelated with the number of antibalanced triangles in $A$.
+Importantly, balanced interaction structures (with $0$ antibalanced triangles) always result in redundancy-dominated systems, while antibalanced structures (with $\binom{N}{3}$ antibalanced triangles) consistently result in systems with the lowest mean $\Omega$.